1923 Liberian general election

 General elections were held in Liberia in 1923.
-In the presidential election, the result was a victory for Charles D. B. King of the True Whig Party, who was re-elected for a second term.
+In the presidential elections, the result was a victory for Charles D. B. King of the True Whig Party, who was re-elected for a second term, defeating Samuel G. Harmon, former vice president, of the People's Party.
+Thomas J. R. Faulkner served as Harmon's running mate.

 The results of the election were rigged, with King receiving 45,000 votes, despite there being only 6,000 Liberians eligible to vote.